augustusnaz/laravel-model-data/README.md

 # laravel-model-data

-This package allows you to access attribute fields in your model or else use a **data** field without any changes to your migrations.
+This package allows you to access attribute fields in your model or use a **data** field without any changes to your migrations.

 ### Features